Louisiana's Democratic governor signs abortion ban into law

 Under the bill, a doctor who violates the prohibition could face a prison sentence of up to two years, along with medical license revocation.

-Louisiana's latest abortion ban won support from many Democrats and was sponsored by Democratic Sen. John Milkovich, from northwest Louisiana.
+Louisiana's latest abortion ban won support from many Democrats and was sponsored by Democratic Sen. John Milkovich.
+And the governor won some GOP praise for his position.

+"While Gov. Edwards and I disagree on a lot of things, I'm proud that he stands for life," Republican Rep. Julie Emerson said.

-Although Edwards is rarity in the national Democratic Party, he's consistently run as an anti-abortion candidate.
-When he ran for governor in 2015, his campaign had a prominent TV ad that showed his wife, Donna, describing being advised to have an abortion because of their daughter's spinal birth defect.
+Although Edwards is a rarity in the national Democratic Party, he ran as an anti-abortion candidate.
+In his 2015 campaign, Edwards had a prominent TV ad that showed his wife, Donna, describing being advised to have an abortion because of their daughter's spinal birth defect.
 The Edwardses refused, and the ad showed a grown-up Samantha.

 Still, the governor faced an outcry of anger on social media from Democrats who objected to his support for the abortion ban.

 The chair of Louisiana's Democratic Party, Sen. Karen Carter Peterson, has been regularly slamming the bill.
-She's posted opposition messages on Twitter, such as: "Roe vs. Wade should be respected not undermined!
-Right to privacy!"
+She's posted opposition messages on Twitter, including after the bill signing: "Embarrassing!
+Apologies to LA women, particularly for the disrespect to women victimized by rape or incest."
 But she hasn't directly criticized Edwards by name, and the party is supporting him for reelection.

 Senate Bill 184: www.legis.la.gov